Gear Check Manual

 - Step 4 – Ask the Gear Checking Advisory Panel

 An exemption is a form of authorisation that Pony Club WA offers a member to participate in Pony Club WA, when their circumstances prevent them from complying with our Gear Checking Rules.
 It lasts for the duration of the calendar year, always expiring on Dec 31st.

 Any Pony Club WA member is entitled to submit an exemption request.
 The rider / parent must systematically go through the process outlined in the Exemption Application Form.
-Completed applications are sent to the Gear Checking Advisory Panel
+Completed applications are sent to the State Coaching Panel (as of 17/10/2019)

 When to apply for an exemption:

 - The rider or their horse have a physical impairment restricting them from complying with Pony Club WA Gear Checking Rules.

 - The rider or their horse have a scenario where their safety and comfort is considerably impacted by complying with the Pony Club WA Gear Checking Rules.

 For all enquiries feel free to contact the State Coaching Panel (as of 17/10/2019)

 Memo’s and Information Documents